AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

   `useHasChild` inspects the DOM.
 The static renderer computes the actual value from rendered leading icon slots, so the React SSR value is stripped for fixture parity and focused unit tests cover the shared class/data contract.
+- **Selection indicator**: React-selected items expose `data-apui-menu-item-selected-icon` on the check icon.
+Static menubar selection is intentionally unsupported, so the renderer never emits a selected icon; consumers can rely on the hook when the React component owns selection.
 - **Overflow measurement placeholders**: React SSRs an offscreen dummy "more items" node for measuring; removed from fixtures.
 - **react-aria ids**: unlike the input components, `aria-labelledby` references (section heading